| PR_PROCESSOR_BIND(3PROC) | Process Control Library Functions | PR_PROCESSOR_BIND(3PROC) |

 The arguments idtype, id, processorid, and obind have the same meaning as in processor_bind(2).
 See processor_bind(2) for the full description and purpose of the processor_bind system call and its arguments.

-works on active processes.
-Process handles that correspond to core files,
+function only works on active processes.
+Process handles that correspond to

-zombie processes, or ELF objects do not support system call injection.
+core files, zombie processes, or ELF objects do not support system call

 processor_bind(2).
 Otherwise,

-to indicate that the system call could not be
+set to ENOSYS to indicate that the system call could

 if: